SDC-TeamMidna/Midna-QA/README.md

 The metrics achieved were:
   - query speeds, per endpoint of < 17ms
-  - 3000 requests per second, maintaining 100ms response times and error rate of 1%
+  - Near3000 requests per second, error rate of 0%

 ### Installation